 West Yorkshire Network Rail Map

 You can travel all over the country from Leeds Train Station including London, Scotland and Wales.
 Many of the trains are direct; others may involve one or more changes.

 You must make sure you have a valid ticket for travel.
 There are automatic barriers to check tickets before you reach the train platforms.
 Tickets are usually checked on trains as well.
 If you don’t have a valid ticket you risk being fined.

-You can buy train tickets in advance as well a find out times and routes online on the National Rail and Trainline websites
+You can buy train tickets in advance as well as find out times and routes online on the National Rail and Trainline websites:

 You can also buy tickets and get travel advice in the station, although tickets are often cheaper if you buy them in advance.